Everything you need to know about Hydroponics

 How ‘unnatural’ is it?

-But due to their sci-fi optics, hydroponic systems may feel ‘un-natural’ and evoke all kinds of dystopian associations.
+But due to their Sci-Fi optics, hydroponic systems may feel ‘un-natural’ and evoke all kinds of dystopian associations.
 Strictly speaking, even the innocuous-looking balcony gardens are not 100 per cent ‘natural’ but man-made imitations of ground ecosystem, and, arguably, inefficient in resource-utilisation.
-Hydroponics is much safer than chemical farming as it eliminates soil-borne diseases and avoids the use of pesticides.
-If you live in space-constraints and still want a pesticide-free vegetable garden bountiful enough to feed your family or community, resource-efficient hydroponics makes much sense.
+Hydroponics is much safer than chemical farming as it eliminates soil-borne diseases and the use of pesticides.
+If you live in space-constraints and still want a pesticide-free vegetable garden enough to feed your family, resource-efficient hydroponics makes much sense.

 How to choose?